 There really is nothing wrong with fitting the cheapest new tires you can find if you are simply putting them on your vehicle to sell it.
 In fact, if your tires have to be replaced because they’re bordering on illegal, you can even go to a company like Bestusedtires.com and get a set of used tires for not a lot of money that will be better than what you have on your vehicle at the moment.

-you can shop online for quality used tires just the same as shopping for brand new tires by visiting Best Used Tires here.
+You can shop online for quality used tires just the same as shopping for brand new tires by looking online, but they won’t have the same impact on prospective buyers as new tires, even if they’re a cheap brand.

 Should you fit expensive tires?